felipefeiman/felipefeiman/README.md

 - 💞️ I'm looking to collaborate on (not yet)
 - 📫 How to contact me felipefeiman@gmail.com
 - 😄 Pronouns: el
-- ⚡ Fun fact: I won an intel contest
+- ⚡ Fun fact: I win the Intel AI Global Impact Festival